 Ed has extensive experience working on all aspects of the ETF industry.
 Some of Ed’s recent ETF representations include:

-- Acting as outside counsel for a major asset management industry trade association on ETF issues, including in connection with SEC rulemaking for ETFs and the Treasury Department’s 2017 Asset Management Report.
+- Acting as outside counsel for a major asset management industry trade association on ETF issues, including in connection with commenting on the SEC’s proposed ETF rule, engaging with the SEC on 1934 Act issues for ETFs, participating in a Congressional roundtable on ETF issues, and commenting on the Treasury Department’s 2017 Asset Management Report.

 - Filing exemptive applications on behalf of several ETF clients relating to custom creation and redemption baskets.
 The approach to governing the custom basket process set forth in the SEC’s proposed ETF Rule is substantially similar to the approach outlined by Ropes in these exemptive applications.